anjalikishen/Linear-Regression/README.md

  * Arrive at the mathematical equation to predict the target variable, i.e., estimate the regression equation

  * Evaluate the efficiency of the estimated regression equation

+Here, The target variable is the “claim amount” claimed by the customer (the insured) and the predictor variable is the “age” of the customer (the insured)